51ngul4r1ty/atoll-core/docs/CODE_STANDARDS.md

 Import Sections
 ---------------

-Import statments should be grouped into the following commented sections (try to stick to this order as well):
+Import statments should be grouped into the following commented sections (try to stick to this order as well- see notes on this below):

 | Section          |                                              |
 |------------------|----------------------------------------------|